July Martyr's Monuments

 A July Martyr's Monument in Dhaka.

 The July Martyr's Monuments (জুলাই শহীদ স্মৃতিস্তম্ভ) are memorial monuments under construction across all 64 districts of Bangladesh with a uniform design, commemorating the July massacre.
-The Government of Bangladesh decided to construct these monuments to mark the anniversary of the July Revolution.
+The Government of Bangladesh decided to construct these monuments to mark the anniversary of the July Uprising.

 Background

-On 24 June 2025, the government announced a month-long program to celebrate the anniversary of the July Revolution.
+On 24 June 2025, the government announced a month-long program to celebrate the anniversary of the July Uprising.
 The program included a project to build July Martyrs Memorial Monuments in every district of Bangladesh.
 On 26 June 2025, a 37-member national committee was formed via gazette notification.
 This committee planned to construct one monument in each district dedicated to the uprising.
 The government approved the proposed monument design by artist Abdul Halim Chanchal, endorsed by the Liberation War Affairs Adviser Faruque-e-Azam on 9 July 2025.
 Following approval, the project formally commenced, and the Cabinet Division directed Deputy Commissioners to identify construction sites.
 Earlier, on 7 July 2025, the Kurigram District administration decided to build the monument beside the Victory Memorial at College Moor.
 On 8 July 2025, authorities finalized that the monument in Bandarban would be built beside the Shaheed Minar.
 The same day, the Mirza Azam Square at Shekhervita in Jamalpur District was demolished for the monument.
 Additionally, the Chittagong District administration selected the United Nations Park at Panchlaish in the city as the monument site.
 The Natore District administration set 14 July 2025 as the construction deadline.
 On 9 July 2025, a meeting of the Kushtia District administration decided to build the monument beside Abrar Fahad Stadium in the city.
 On 11 July 2025, government adviser Asif Mahmud announced that the monument would be built beside the national highway near Comilla University.